How do I dissolve and delete a private limited company?

 In short, the following steps must be followed:

 The general meeting must first rule that the limited company is to be dissolved.
-The general meeting must decide to delete the company when the dissolution period is over.
+After the dissolution period is over, the general meeting must approve the liquidation balance sheet and decide to delete the company.
 This general meeting can only be held once the creditor deadline of six weeks has passed.
-In order for the decision to be valid, the general meeting must support the dissolution and deletion with a majority of at least two thirds, both amongst the votes cast and amongst the share capital represented at the general meeting.
+For the decision to be valid, the general meeting must support the dissolution and deletion with a majority of at least two thirds, both amongst the votes cast and amongst the share capital represented at the general meeting.